DeanoBurrito/northport/README.md

 ![](https://tokei.rs/b1/github/deanoburrito/northport)

 # Northport
-Northport is a monolithic kernel + utilities targetting x86_64.
+Northport is a monolithic kernel and utilities targetting x86_64.
 It's booted using the stivale2 protocol (meaning limine is the bootloader), and there's otherwise there's not much to say here yet.

 For my *wishful* plans for this project, see the project goals down below.

 # Building
 ### Required Programs
 - Linux-like environment, WSL2 works, a full linux os is best though.
 - A c++17 or higher cross compiler.
-The build system is setup for GCC or clang (easy to switch between).
+The build system is setup for clang (default), or GCC.
+It's easy to switch between.
 - GNU make.
 - Xorriso.
 - [Limine](https://github.com/limine-bootloader/limine).
 I build and test with the latest 2.x release personally, check their install instructions.

-The root makefile expects limine to be located in the directory specified by `LIMINE_DIR`.
-This is required to generate a bootable iso.
-Depending on your compiler of choice (gcc or clang), the setup varies slightly.
-See the relevant sections below.
-It's worth doing a clean build between compiler switches, there's some odd issues to seem to occur otherwise.

-If you're unsure of whether your toolchain is setup, you can test it with `make validate-toolchain`.
+### Recommended Programs
+- Qemu is required for using `make run` and gdb is needed for `make attach`.

+### Setting up the build environment

+The root makefile contains a few variables you will need to set for it to build correctly.
+`LIMINE_DIR` will need to point to your limine install directory (where you pointer `git clone` to).
+If you're using the GCC toolchain, you'll also need to point `TOOLCHAIN_DIR` to the bin directory of your cross-compiler, or point each of lines for the tools to point there directly (see `CXX`, `ASM`, `LD`, `AR`).

+There's some notes on compiler-specific setup below, and if you do switch toolchains, its always worth running `make clean` for a fresh build.

-Once you're set up, you can build the default build target (currently just the kernel) with `make`/`make all`, and generate a bootable iso with `make iso`.
+Once you're set up, you can build the project with `make`/`make all`, and generate a bootable iso with `make iso`.
 If you're feeling adventurous you can execute `make run` to launch it qemu.
 Qemu monitor and debugcon will both share the stdin/stdout of the terminal used to run it.

-### Recommended Programs
-- Qemu is required for using `make run` and gdb is needed for `make attach`.
+Build-time options can be found under the 'build config' section in the root makefile.
+The full list of build flags are defined below.

 ### Setting up the build environment (GCC)
 The easy out-of-the-box solution is the run `make create-toolchain`, which will download, build and then install a cross compiler for the default target platform (x86_64).